 Tunney's Pasture is being transitioned from a federal office campus to a mixed-use, complete community, while still respecting the rich history and federal legacy of the site.
-When redevelopment commences, the future CLC Interpretation Plan will direct some detailed design aspects for the site to support a cohesive identity for Tunney's Pasture through specific directions for public art, commemorative markers, landscaping, planting, and signage.
+When redevelopment commences, the future CLC Commemoration Plan will direct some detailed design aspects for the site to support a cohesive identity for Tunney's Pasture through specific directions for public art, commemorative markers, landscaping, planting, and signage.
 As development proceeds, place-based options will be supplemented by other interpretation services, such as community-sponsored heritage walks, initiated by neighbours, the City of Ottawa, and other groups.

 Five buildings on the Tunney's Pasture campus were designated as federal heritage buildings: 3/Statistics Canada Building; 9/Brooke Claxton Building; 7/Health Protection Building (demolished 2019); 13/Central Heating Plant, and 1/R.H.
 Coats Building.
-Each of these buildings, plus additional buildings identified by the City as being of cultural heritage value or interest (19/Jeanne Mance Building and 5/Jean Talon Building), will be subjects for interpretation at Tunney's Pasture, as will the historic campus circulation system and plantings, as well as the area's history, natural features, relationship with the Ottawa River, and role in Capital planning.
+Additional buildings identified by the City as exhibiting cultural heritage value or interest include 19/Jeanne Mance Building and 5/Jean Talon Building.
+Each of these buildings will be subjects for interpretation at Tunney's Pasture, as will the historic campus circulation system and plantings, as well as the area's history, natural features, relationship with the Ottawa River, and role in Capital planning.

-2 UNESCO, Interpretive Planning at World Heritage Properties in Europe: Report on the Pilot WH-Interp Training Course, 2022, online at https://unesdoc.unesco.org/ark:/48223/pf0000381194.
+&lt;sup>2 UNESCO, Interpretive Planning at World Heritage Properties in Europe: Report on the Pilot WH-Interp Training Course, 2022, online at https://unesdoc.unesco.org/ark:/48223/pf0000381194.

-Tunney's Pasture's Federal Heritage Buildings & Other Buildings of Municipal Heritage Value or Interest
+Tunney's Pasture's Federal Heritage Buildings